miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 # 6. Integration and Demo

-* A new option on the Employee menu options was added.
+* A new option on the Receptionist menu options was added.

-* Some demo purposes some tasks are bootstrapped while system starts.

 # 7. Observations